Rosacea: Causes and Natural Support Strategies

 Most of your body is made up of water.
 Hence good hydration is essential for your overall health.
 It is important for detoxification, low inflammation levels, and energy.

 Make sure to drink 8 to 10 glasses of purified water a day.
-More if you exercise a lot, do physical work, spend a lot of time on the hot sun, feeling sick, or simply thirsty.
+More if you exercise a lot, do physical work, spend a lot of time in the hot sun, feel sick, or simply thirsty.
 On top of your water intake, support your hydration with hydrating vegetables and fruits, green juices, green smoothies, healing soups, and herbal tea.

 Step 2 – Remove Digestive Challenges